Eight Economic Successes for 2018December 11, 2018

 To help chart the process and players, the Upstate SC Alliance has unveiled a “Roadmap to Exporting Success.”
-Hard copies are available for interested companies or for business service providers to share with clients, and electronic versions can be accessed here.
+Hard copies and electronic versions of Export Success Roadmaps are available for interested companies or for business service providers to share with clients.

 International connections within the Upstate go both ways, enhance our region’s economy and enriching our community.
 From investment by foreign-owned firms to migration of international people, 35 countries are represented in the Upstate – a region where business moves.

 5. Workforce Development Initiatives Abound

 It’s no secret that companies in the Upstate and beyond are in a fierce competition for the brightest talent.
 How a region responds to these challenges is increasing in its importance, and we’re proud to the region has a number of new and continuing initiatives to connect today’s students with tomorrow’s careers.
 Some highlights: